 Wood smoke may also contain carcinogenic pollutants like benzene, butadiene, formaldehyde and polycyclic aromatic hydrocarbons.
 Exposure to these gases can severely hinder healthy development and damage the respiratory, nervous, reproductive and immune systems.

 The effects of wood smoke exposure are typically short-term, with most healthy adults recovering quickly.
-Children, however, as well as elderly persons and individuals with a diagnosis or history of heart disease, lung conditions, diabetes, and high blood pressure, are particularly susceptible to smoke-induced breathing problems.
+However, children, elderly persons and individuals with a diagnosis or history of heart disease, lung conditions, diabetes and high blood pressure, are particularly susceptible to smoke-induced breathing problems.

 Exposure to wood smoke can occur:

-Inside the home: wood heater, slow combustion stoves, outdoor smoke entering the house.
+Inside the home: wood heater, slow combustion stoves and outdoor smoke entering the house.

 Things to consider if you use a wood heater or wood stove:

 - Operate it correctly and clean the flue or chimney regularly to minimise the amount of smoke produced.